Ashley-P/mytui/Documentation.md

     tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

     widget_sizer fills out the sSize struct in frames and other widgets that can have children

+    void widget_positioner sets the coords for each widget which tui_draw uses

     add_sSize adds to sSize structs together and returns the resulting struct